I Injected Myself For Tanned Skin & I Have So Many Regrets

 While researching this piece, I reached out to a handful of young women on TikTok, some who openly use tanning nasal sprays and others who have since gone on to develop skin cancer.
 No one was willing to speak out against the drug.
 One woman even insisted that doctors are ill informed of the risks.
 Worryingly, research suggests that misinformation surrounding the supposed "safety" of Melanotan is rife in various online forums despite contributors having no health credentials.

-If you’re using tanning accelerators, sunbeds and unprescribed tanning drugs, the best thing you can do to preserve the long-term health of your skin is to stop immediately.
-But can skin ever recover from unregulated tan enhancers and sunbed usage?
-"While it’s possible to improve the signs of skin ageing, there is currently no way to reverse the DNA damage caused by UV radiation," Dr Phillips says.
+If you’re using tanning accelerators, tanning beds, and unprescribed tanning drugs, the best thing you can do to preserve the long-term health of your skin is to stop immediately.
+But can skin ever recover from unregulated tan enhancers and tanning bed exposure?
+"While it’s possible to improve the signs of skin aging, there is currently no way to reverse the DNA damage caused by UV radiation," Dr. Phillips says.
 "Skin tone and texture can be improved with chemical peels, lasers such as Intense Pulsed Light (IPL) and BroadBand Light (BBL), and peptide-based technologies."
-He adds, "You should still see a consultant dermatologist if you notice any dark, irregular-shaped or changing moles."
+He adds, "You should still see a consultant dermatologist if you notice any dark, irregular-shaped, or changing moles."

 I understand the desire for a sun-kissed glow but if working in the beauty industry has taught me anything, it’s that no tan is worth the potentially life-threatening consequences, especially when the new generation of self-tanning products are so remarkable.
 As with most things to do with our skin, the benefits of prevention far outweigh the cure.
 I will now forever be alert to changes in my skin — the signs of lasting damage that those few months of reckless tanning injections in my 20s have caused.
 Thanks to social media, the lure of a tan can feel irresistible at times but there are just too many question marks around tan boosters to risk the long-term, potentially deadly repercussions.